Habib-AAhsan/hasnathabib.github.io/README.md

 - Business Intelligence
 - Data Engineering & Analytics

-Currently pursuing an MSc in Data Science with a focus on:
+Currently on a postgrad research in Data Science with a focus on:
 - Machine Learning
 - Cybersecurity
 - Business Analytics